 - Armor-Piercing Question: Parker asked Stark to pay for May's medical treatment, or... or what?
 Parker, you're in no position to make threats!
 No, the "or..." was not an "OR ELSE" threat.
 It was "or else my aunt is going to die in some charity ward somewhere.
 Is that what you really want, Tony?
 Is it?"

-- Artistic License Law: Tony Stark can not pay May's hospital, because that would be a criminal help to a fugitive criminal.
+- Artistic License – Law: Tony Stark can not pay May's hospital, because that would be a criminal help to a fugitive criminal.
 So, he transferred some millions to Jarvis' personal account, so that he can help May in his name.
-Problem is, the use of strawpersons to commit financial crimes is a regulated crime, and relatives and best friends (such as Jarvis for Stark) are the first suspects in those operations.
+Problem is, the use of straw persons to commit financial crimes is a regulated crime, and relatives and best friends (such as Jarvis for Stark) are the first suspects in those operations.

 - Astral Projection: Just to hammer in how impossible it is to heal Aunt May, Doctor Strange casts a spell on Peter that allows him to talk to every noteworthy scientist, mystic, and healer in the Marvel universe... at the same time!

 - Broad Strokes: The events of the marriage years mostly still happened as originally shown; Peter and MJ were still living and sleeping together — they just never made it official.
-Which means yes, all Mephisto did was erase some wedding photos and a legal document.
+This means yes, all Mephisto did was erase some wedding photos and a legal document.

 - Calling the Old Man Out: Tony Stark is not Peter Parker's dad, just a parental figure.
 That did not save him from falling into this when Parker thought that the whole mess is Stark's fault.

 - Canon Discontinuity: Despite Joe Quesada's explicit claims that Spidey's unmasking in Civil War wouldn't be undone via a "magic retcon", one of the effects of the deal is that his unmasking was written out of history... with magic.
-Bravo, Joe.

-- Clock Roaches: During his astral jaunt through the past Peter runs afoul of beings called Nightwalkers.
+- Clock Roaches: During his astral jaunt through the past, Peter runs afoul of beings called Nightwalkers.
 Monstrous creatures that live on the edges of time and space, ready to pounce on anyone attempting to tamper with destiny.

-- Cosmic Retcon: Peter makes a Deal with the Devil to erase his marriage with Mary Jane in exchange for saving his Aunt May's life.
+- Cosmic Retcon: Peter makes a Deal with the Devil erase his marriage with Mary Jane in exchange for saving his Aunt May's life.
 The entire purpose of this arc was to retcon the Spidey marriage.